theaiscope/GDD-app/GDDapp/doc/architecture.md

 Presenters mediate between views & the rest of the application.
 They depend on a view.
 They receive and send commands from/to views.
 Presenters are independent of Android component

+## Dependency Injection

+We use DI to be able to test in isolation, to separate concerns, and to enable the MVP pattern.
+To make life easier, we implement DI using dagger.